Modelling the evolution of transcription factor binding preferences in complex eukaryotes: Results

-\begin{enumerate} \item TFs evolve via gene duplication and divergence as in the typical BDI dynamics. \item The repertoire of DBDs in higher eukaryotes is remarkably conserved over the last 600 million years.
-This implies that \textit{cis-innovation} is the driving force of TF evolution on the time scale of PWM evolution we are interested in.
-In fact, our model description focuses only on the ``late'' stage of TF evolution in metazoans, in which very few new DBDs, and thus new motif families, are created de novo. \item There is a separation between the time scale typical of the evolution of TF binding preferences and the time scale over which the number of TFs change significantly.
-This is essentially equivalent to the equilibrium hypothesis usually introduced in BDI models~\cite{karev2002birth,koonin2002structure}, which implies that the family distribution is at a stationary state and the number of TFs is approximately constant. \end{enumerate}
+We introduce the dynamic of cis-innovation that makes a TF become the seed of a new family.
+Given that the repertoire of DBDs in higher eukaryotes is remarkably conserved over the last 600 million years, cis-innovation stands as the driving force of TF innovation on the time scale of PWM evolution we are interested in.
+In fact, our model description focuses only on the ``late'' stage of TF evolution in metazoans, in which very few new DBDs, and thus new motif families, are created \textit{de novo}.

-Based on these ingredients, we propose a null-model of the BDI type to describe the specific features of the motif family distribution of TFs in higher eukaryotes (and in particular in the human case) and then use this model to identify deviations from this neutral scenario.
+In conclusion, we shall evaluate the family size distribution as the stationary state of a process of duplication, deletion and divergence, where the total number of TFs is essentially stable.
 To introduce the model in more detail, let us define as ``class $i$'' the set of all families of size $i$.
 Let $f_i$ be the number of families in the $i$-th class, $M$ be the total number of classes $i=1....M$ (or the maximum size of a family), and $N$ the total number of elements, thus representing also the extreme value for $M$.
 Acting at the ``local'' level on individual elements, the evolutionary dynamics shapes ``globally'' the system relocating a family from class $i$ to class $i+1$ in case of duplication (or to class $i-1$ in case of removal).

-Typically, BDI models \cite{novozhilov2006biological,fenner2005stochastic,lagomarsino2009universal} introduce innovation in the model only as a constant inflow in the class 1 due to de novo emergence of a new family (increase of $f_{1}$ by 1).
+Typically, BDI models\cite{novozhilov2006biological,fenner2005stochastic,lagomarsino2009universal} introduce innovation in the model only as a constant inflow in the class 1 due to \textit{de novo} emergence of a new family (increase of $f_{1}$ by 1).
 As discussed above, we propose a generalization of the model by introducing also cis-innovation, in which an element of a family in class $i$ mutates and gives rise to a new family.
 This results in the relocation of that element in class 1 and of its original family in class $i-1$ (i.e. a decrease of $f_i$ and increase of $f_{i-1}$ and $f_{1}$ by 1).
+Let $\lambda$, $\delta$, $\nu$ and $\mu$ be the rates of element birth, death, \textit{de novo}-innovation and \textit{cis}-innovation respectively.
+Solving the master equations at the steady state (see the Materials and Methods section) one finds: